W6zhu/cse15l-lab-reports/lab-report-3.md

 ```
 grep: technical/911report: Is a directory
 ```
-Note: The `-m NUM` command does not work on directories but rather on files as it searches files matching a phrase and outputs the first 2 lines containing the input `flights`.
+Note: The `-m NUM` command does not work on directories but rather on files as it searches files matching a phrase and outputs the first 2 lines containing the input `flights`. <br>

 `grep -m NUM` used in a file: <br>
 ```